-The 32 miles of sugar-white beaches along Alabama’s Gulf Coast shoreline is a family-oriented destination that offers great nature and outdoors adventures, some of the most fantastic seafood in the U.S., and plenty of child-friendly activities.
+The 32 miles of sugar-white beaches along Alabama’s Gulf Coast shoreline is a family-oriented destination that offers great nature and outdoor adventures, some of the most fantastic seafood in the U.S., and plenty of child-friendly activities.
 The sister cities of Gulf Shores and Orange Beach lie a true island, 27,000 acres separated from the mainland by the Intracoastal Waterway, and offering nearly 400,000 acres of protected back bay waters.

-State and local Alabama officials are doing more to promote Gulf Coast Alabama ecotourism activities, including an Ecotourism Summit, Coastal Cleanup and a sea turtle monitoring program.
+State and local Alabama officials are doing more to promote Gulf Coast Alabama ecotourism activities, including an Ecotourism Summit, Coastal Cleanup, and a sea turtle monitoring program.
 The beaches here are consistently rated among the best in the United States.
 Here’s our road map for how to best enjoy their natural resources with your family.

 Hike or Bike Wildlife Refuges

 This area is a bounty for nature lovers, and the best way to experience it is often on foot or by pedal.
 Rent a bike from Beach Bike Rentals and hop directly on one of six trails that make up the Hugh S. Branyon Backcountry Trail, 11 miles of paved paths that are home to six distinct ecosystems.
-Rare and threatened plant communities, incredible bird sightings, a variety of small mammals and even alligators can all be sighted from cycling trails easy enough for most ages.
+Rare and threatened plant communities, incredible bird sightings, a variety of small mammals, and even alligators can all be sighted from cycling trails easy enough for most ages.

 Or visit the Bon Secour National Wildlife Refuge, established in 1980 to protect the coastal dune ecosystem and its endangered species.
 Coming from the French for “safe harbor,” these 7,000 acres of wildlife habitat are easily accessible via multiple trails, and a launch site for canoes and kayaks is planned for summer 2013.
 Designated as one of Alabama’s Ten Natural Wonders, Bon Secour charges no entry fees.